You Have Questions – Here are Some Answers

 Herbs of the Borderlands for HSA – expired

-Plants for Winter Color in the Middle Desert – Expired but now available on the Southwest Garden Guide Membership Site (payment required)
+Plants for Winter Color in the Southwest for PCCL – expired This presentation is now available to members of the Southwest Garden Guide Membership Site (SWGG) is open now for enrollment.

 What do you mean by “USDA Zone 9” or “Middle Desert,” etc.?
 Southwest Zones